gabehf/sonarr-seadex-proxy/README.md

 ## Albums that fueled development

 Idk I just listened to random tracks off of my playlist, but you should [listen to OurR](https://www.youtube.com/watch?v=Kx0Uwa7kE78).

+Also if you like looking at music listening statistics and stuff you should check out my other project [Koito](https://github.com/gabehf/Koito).